WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Features

 - 🖋️ Stamps a customer copy and batch copy ICBC policy document.
-- 🔍 Checks for duplicates, will not overide or delete anything other than empty folders in your shared backup.
+- 🔍 Checks for duplicates using the client's name and transaction timestamp.
+It will not overide or delete anything other than empty folders in your shared backup.
 - ✏️ Copies the original policy document to a shared backup folder, renaming it using the client’s first name, last name, and license plate.
 - 📊 Sorts files in the backup drive according to the producer two code.
 - 📁 Places files without the producer two code into a root-level sub-folder if a folder with the same name contains at least one file.